TheCleverIdiott/drowsiness-detection/README.md

  </div>

-<h1 align="center">Hi 👋, We are a group of students working on an AI Score prediction system.</h1>
+<h1 align="center">Hi 👋, We are a group of students working on an Drowsiness Detector model.</h1>
-<h3 align="center">Our group consists of 3 members.
+<h3 align="center">Our group consists of 4 members.
 Aritra Ghosh, Anoushka Sen and Sarnabh Haldar</h3>

 _______________________________________________________________________________________________________________________________________________________________________